 So let’s start first with a peg that won’t hold the strings.
-So first thing is, this thing here, the peg box, it is very thin, you can see the walls of it and it actually changes throughout the year depending on the moisture, the heat, the cold.
-So if it shrinks, of course it will change the way the pegs are being held and stuff like that.
+So first thing is, this thing here, the peg box, it is very thin.
+You can see the walls of it and it actually changes throughout the year depending on the moisture, the heat, the cold.
+So if it shrinks, of course, it will change the way the pegs are being held and stuff like that.
 If there’s a lot of moisture it will swell up.
 So anyway I find recently, this past week, we’ve had a lot of rain come through but it also got cold.
 So a lot of people’s pegs just weren’t holding the strings anymore, it was driving people crazy.
-And of course the first thing I always say is that what you have to do is loosen the peg, bring the string all the way down to where it barely has a pitch.
-Then, you know, you’re always plucking the string to monitor the pitch, always have a tuner with you, I use my iPhone, but have a tuner with you that you can monitor the pitch, and with the hand you’re not turning the peg with, pluck the string constantly so you’re monitoring.
-And as you’re bringing it up, you want to push into…you’re using this hand to push, to give leverage…so you can push the peg in as you’re turning it.
+And of course, the first thing I always say is that what you have to do is loosen the peg, bring the string all the way down to where it barely has a pitch.
+Then, you know, you’re always plucking the string to monitor the pitch.
+Always have a tuner with you.
+I use my iPhone but have a tuner with you that you can monitor the pitch, and with the hand you’re not turning the peg with, pluck the string constantly so you’re monitoring.
+And as you’re bringing it up, you want to push in…you’re using this hand to push, to give leverage so you can push the peg in as you’re turning it.
 So you have to do that at the same time.
 So this usually works.
 What you’re doing is you’re just having to push the peg a little further in than you did maybe the last time you tuned it.

 The last thing you want to do is try to push it out with a screwdriver or something like that.
 I have a buddy, got a screwdriver here, he hit it with a little hammer and then the base bar fell.
 So you don’t want to do that.
 If your peg…so that’s the other thing…if your peg is in there so tight where you just can’t move it, you’ve got to be careful with that too because if you just really force it you can break the peg in there or you can even break the peg box.
 So what I would do is I would…the first thing I would do is just try to very gently kind of wiggle it a little bit and you’re pulling out the same time.
 So you’re trying to wiggle it until you get the peg to come out.
 Now there’s a string attached to it so we can come out totally like that but when you would feel it start to give then that’s a good thing.
 If you can’t get it out at all and you’re just trying everything you can my advice would be either bring it to a luthier, you can do that, or you can wait until the next cold front comes through.
 And what it will do, it will dry…you can even crank your heater up or whatever…it will really dry up your house and then try to do it again because that’s what happens is the moisture swells the peg box up.